crossplane/docs/content/contribute/writing-style-guide.md

 * Avoid [gerund](https://owl.purdue.edu/owl/general_writing/mechanics/gerunds_participles_and_infinitives/index.html) headings (-ing words).
 * Try and limit sentences to 25 words or fewer.
 * [Be descriptive in link text](https://usability.yale.edu/web-accessibility/articles/links#link-text).
 Don't use "click here" or "read more".
+* Order brand names alphabetically.
+For example, AWS, Azure, GCP.
+* Don't use smart quotes (“like this”).
+Only use standard straight quotes ("like this").
 <!-- vale on -->

 Crossplane documentation is adopting